Night VFR equipment

 - a means of indicating whether power supply to the gyroscopic instruments is working satisfactorily.

-Furthermore, as set out below, aircraft flown under VFR at night require (CAO 20.18 Appendix 5):
+Furthermore, as set out below, aircraft flown under VFR at night require (CAO 20.18 Appendix 5 and GEN 1.5):

 - a landing light